rapsalands/react-control-library/README.md

     - This attribute can be passed to `MaskedInput` and `SecureMaskedInput` control.
     - They are generally array of strings and regex to hold a mask on the control.
 See [demo](https://codesandbox.io/s/react-control-library-demo-kkbeh) for more details on usage.
     - In case the mask is empty array, the control behaves without any masking and any of the characters are allowed.
+* `mask` (object)
+    - This attribute is specific to `NumberMask` control.
+    - It provides configuration for `NumberMask` control.
+        1. `prefix`: (string): Prefix string that will concatenated to the user input when entered.
+Defaults to `$`.
+        2. `suffix`: (string): Suffix string that will concatenated to the user input when entered.
+Defaults to empty string.
+        3. `thousandsSeparatorSymbol`: (string): Can be useful to format currency.
+String that will be used every thousand denomination of the user input.
+When passed empty string, nothing no formatting will be done at thousand denomination.
+Defaults to `,`.
+        4. `decimalLimit`: (number): Maximum of decimal limit allowed in the user input.
+Defaults to `4`.
+If passed as `0`, then decimal will not be allowed.
+        5. `decimalSymbol`: (string): String used to denote decimal point.
+Defaults to `.`.
+Will never be used if `decimalLimit` is passed as `0`.
+        6. `maxLength`: (number): Maximum length of user input allowed.
+Defaults to 20.
+This length will exclude `thousandsSeparatorSymbol`, `decimalSymbol` etc.
+        7. `negativeAllowed`: (boolean): Negative currency allowed is `true`.
+Defaults to `false`.
 * `inputTag` (React Component)
     - RCL controls can be integrated with any third party libraries like ReactStrap, Material UI.
     - For example, we can pass `Input` from ReactStrap as `inputTag` attribute.
 Like `<NumberInput inputTag={Input}`.